Tell Me You Love Me World Tour

 The Tell Me You Love Me World Tour was the sixth headlining concert tour and third worldwide tour by American singer Demi Lovato, in support of her sixth studio album Tell Me You Love Me (2017).
 The tour began on February 26, 2018, in San Diego, California and concluded on July 22, 2018, in Paso Robles, California.
 It was supported by DJ Khaled, Kehlani and Iggy Azalea in North America and Jax Jones and Joy in Europe.
 The tour was initially supposed to conclude in November 2018 in Fortaleza, Brazil, but the remainder of the tour was cancelled after Lovato was hospitalized for a drug overdose on July 24, 2018 and entered rehab and treatment thereafter.
-Comprising 43 dates, the tour grossed $24.1 million and had a total attendance of 481,795.
+Comprising 44 dates, the tour grossed $24.1 million and had a total attendance of 481,795.

 Development

 On October 26, 2017, Lovato first announced she was going to tour in 2018 with a special guest.
 Later that day, she revealed the special guest was DJ Khaled.
 During the American Music Awards 2017 backstage, Lovato announced that American R&B singer Kehlani would be joining Lovato and Khaled on the tour as the opening act.
 In an interview with Billboard, Lovato revealed the reason she chose the opening acts was that Kehlani inspired Tell Me You Love Me and DJ Khaled was "much fun to watch".
-Lovato announced on Good Morning America that their co-owned mental health program CAST Centers would return to join them on tour to provide free therapy sessions and wellness workshops after joining their co-headlining Future Now Tour in 2016.
-The session also featured guest speakers, including Lovato themself, DJ Khaled in Las Vegas date, Iggy Azalea during the Brooklyn stop, Kelsea Ballerini in Nashville and Lauren Jauregui in Miami.
+Lovato announced on Good Morning America that her co-owned mental health program CAST Centers would return to join her on tour to provide free therapy sessions and wellness workshops after joining their co-headlining Future Now Tour in 2016.
+The session also featured guest speakers, including Lovato herself, DJ Khaled in Las Vegas date, Iggy Azalea during the Brooklyn stop, Kelsea Ballerini in Nashville and Lauren Jauregui in Miami.